opensha/opensha-fault-sys-tools/doc/hazard_map_calculator.md

-# Inversion Runner Tool
+# Hazard Map Calculator Tool

-USAGE: `fst_inversion_runner.sh --rupture-set </path/to/rupture_set.zip> --output-file </path/to/output_solution.zip> --slip-constraint --completion 30m`
+USAGE: `fst_hazard_map_calc.sh --input-file </path/to/solution.zip> --output-dir </path/to/dir> --periods 0,1`

-This command line tool allows a user to run an inversion to solve for the rates of each [supra-seismogenic rupture](glossary.md#supra-seismogenic-rupture) from a [Rupture Set](glossary.md#rupture-set).
-The output is a [Solution](glossary.md#solution) zip file.
+This command line tool allows a user to calculate hazard maps for a [Solution](glossary.md#solution).
+The output is a HTML file and map plots, and a CSV file containing the hazard curves themselves.

-The [Simulated Annealing](glossary.md#simulated-annealing) inversion approach is described in detail in [this publication](https://pubs.geoscienceworld.org/ssa/bssa/article/104/3/1181/351434/The-UCERF3-Grand-Inversion-Solving-for-the-Long):

-Morgan T. Page, Edward H. Field, Kevin R. Milner, Peter M. Powers; The UCERF3 Grand Inversion: Solving for the Long‐Term Rate of Ruptures in a Fault System. _Bulletin of the Seismological Society of America 2014_;; 104 (3): 1181–1204. doi: https://doi.org/10.1785/0120130180

 ## Command Line Arguments